 What’s your credit score?

 This percentage measures how your monthly income will be divided by your fixed monthly expenses like home loan EMI, car loan EMI, monthly bills, mutual funds or other investments.
-This also calculates how much amount you will be left with after you may paid you fixed monthly expenses (as per bank standards, the maximum limit is 40% – 50% of your salary).
+This also calculates how much amount you will be left with after you have paid your fixed monthly expenses (as per bank standards, the maximum limit is 40% – 50% of your salary).

 Set your budget right